kssgarcia/solidspy-develop/docs/tutorials/square_example.rst

 :Author: Nicolás Guarín-Zapata
 :Date: May, 2017

-In this document we briefly describe the use of SolidsPy, through a simple example corresponding to a square plate under point loads.
+In this document we briefly describe the use of solidspykevin, through a simple example corresponding to a square plate under point loads.

 Input files